dojowahi/earth-engine-on-bigquery/README.md

 cd earth-engine-on-bigquery
 ```

+Edit the following files to reflect your environment:

-Before executing setup.sh ensure the value of ee_sa in setup.sh reflects the name of service account which has access to EE
+1) setup.sh -- Ensure the value of ee_sa in setup.sh reflects the name of service account which has access to EE
+2) eeKey.json -- The value in this file should contain the private you have generated for service account  which has access to EE

 ```console
 sh setup.sh
 ```